GRMR91/Rockbuster_Analysis/README.md

 Postgre SQL was used via the pgAdmin 4 app.

 ## Data
-All data was supplied by CareerFoundry as part of an assignment for its Data Analysis course The following tables were included in the dataset.
+The following tables were included in the dataset.
  - Customer
  - Store